grafana/mimir/docs/sources/architecture/alertmanager.md

 The Mimir Alertmanager has a number of per-tenant limits that are part of the [`limits_config`]({{<relref "../configuration/config-file-reference.md#limits_config" >}}).
 Each Mimir Alertmanager limit configuration parameter has an `alertmanager` prefix.

+## Alertmanager UI

+The Mimir Alertmanager exposes the same web UI as the Prometheus Alertmanager.
+Each tenant can access their own Alertmanager UI at the `/alertmanager` endpoint.
+For a complete reference of Alertmanager endpoints, refer to [HTTP API]({{<relref "../api/_index.md" >}}).

+Tenants only see alerts sent to their Alertmanager.

 ## Horizontal scalability